 What makes a good race great?

-So before going into any more detail, a huge round of applause to all the organisers, the marshals and the locals – you made these events truly memorable!
+But first I'd like to give a huge round of applause to all the organisers, the marshals and the locals – you made these events truly memorable.

 A number of these races stand out for their stunning and varied terrain.
 These include:

-- The Rat Roseland August Trail – running options from 11 miles to 64 (100k).
-Described by some as a race set in a ‘breathtakingly beautiful part of the country’ providing a ‘terrific run along a beautiful coastline’.
+- The Rat Roseland August Trail– running options from 11-64 miles (17-100k).
+Described as a race set in a "breathtakingly beautiful part of the country" providing "a terrific run along a beautiful coastline".

-- Harder than Snails – a 10km run where there’s forest, views and perhaps mud that make this race worthwhile and fun.
+- Harder than Snails– a 10km (6.2 mile) run where there’s forest, views and perhaps mud that make this race worthwhile and fun.

-- 32GI Eastbourne Triathlon – A sprint triathlon that ‘in a world of bland flat sprint courses…stands out as an absolute gem’ which offers ‘stunning views across the South Downs as well as the Eastbourne seafront’.
+- 32GI Eastbourne Triathlon– a sprint triathlon that "in a world of bland flat sprint courses…stands out as an absolute gem", and offers "stunning viewsacross the South Downs as well as the Eastbourne seafront".

-- The Thames Marathon – a 14km swim where the route is described as ‘beautiful and the scenery constantly changing.’
+- The Thames Marathon– a 14km (8.7 mile) swim where the route is described as "beautifuland the scenery constantly changing".

-If you’re looking for a tough course, these might just be for you:
+If you’re looking for a tough running challenge, these races might just be for you:

-- Fitstuff G3 Race 3 – a cross-country race with 10 and 15km options.
-Hills, mud, a ‘wonderful course, mix of path, woodland and tracks.’
-Described as having ‘tough ascents and exhilarating descents.’
+- Fitstuff G3 Race 3 – a cross-country race with 10 and 15 km (6.2 - 9.1 mile) options.
+Hills, mud, "a wonderful course, mix of path, woodland and tracks".
+Described as having "tough ascents and exhilarating descents".

 - 32GI Eastbourne Triathlon – described by one person as a race that must be one of the toughest in England.
 And you also get some great views!

-- Killerton Duathlon – covering 55km in total, with 15 of that running, where it’s described as ‘beefy’ and with quite a few climbs.
+- Killerton Duathlon – covering 55 km (34.2 mile) in total, with 15 of that running, where it’s described as "beefy" and with quite a few climbs.
 What’s not to love!

-- The Madness of King George II – 12 hours of running around a 1 mile loop!
-And a number of points raised here – ‘It’s easy to see that this race is organised by other passionate runners’ and it’s suitable for different types of runners in a ‘well supported environment’.
+- The Madness of King George II – 12 hours of running around a 1 mile (1.6km) loop!
+And a number of points raised here – "it’s easy to see that this race is organised by other passionate runners" and it’s suitable for different types of runners in a "well supported environment".

-- The Rat Roseland August Trail – while this race is both scenic and tough, ‘the company and banter from the other Ratters was scintillating,’ where people chat and everyone looks out for each other.
+- The Rat Roseland August Trai l– while this race is both scenic and tough, "the company and the banter from the other Ratters was scintillating" where people chat and everyone looks out for each other.

-- Manvers Dusk Till Dawn – from 6pm to 6am, see how many of the 3.21 mile laps you can do.
-There’s a real sense of community where ‘there is as much excitement from someone coming to do 1 lap as there is for someone coming to do 20’, and there’s a real team atmosphere.
-It’s a ‘social event with a non-competitive, supportive vibe.’
+- Manvers Dusk Till Dawn – from 6pm to 6am, see how many of the 3.21 mile (5.2km) laps you can do.
+There’s a real sense of community where "there is as much excitement from someone coming to do 1 lap as there is for someone coming to do 20", and there’s a real team atmosphere.
+It’s a "social event with a non-competitive, supportive vibe".

 - Wilmslow 10k – flagged as being great for first times and those looking for a fast time.